… The days you struggled to get everything done.

 When selecting a safe sunscreen to protect the delicate areas of your face, be sure to select one that protects against damaging UVA rays.

-Two non-toxic ingredients that offer safe protection are titanium dioxide and zinc oxide, natural minerals used worldwide for over 75 years.
+Two of the more non-toxic ingredients that offer safe protection are titanium dioxide and zinc oxide, minerals used worldwide for over 75 years.

-In fact, I've chosen them to form the base of my Natural Sunscreen Titanium dioxide and zinc oxide are only safe when micronized.
+In fact, I've chosen them to form the base of my Sunscreen.
+Titanium dioxide and zinc oxide are only safe when micronized.
 Be sure that they are not nano-sized.

 There's another cause behind wrinkle formation other than sun exposure – and it's one you might not expect.